|School||Cardiff School of Geography and Planning|

 The second half of the module explores the strategies, governance and policy implications of climate change.
 We first analyse how climate change impacts create vulnerabilities, particularly how the IPCC has approached resilience through transformative pathways.
 We then examine the strategies of government policymakers in implementing climate policy.
 We then look at the politics and policy of climate change in various countries and the different strategies and challenges for implementing responses to climate change.
 We then explore the emerging system of global climate governance and their links to international relations and how practitioners respond to climate change at lower scales of governance.
-Finally we analyse the complex challenges posed by climate change to global food security.
+The taught component is completed by analysing the complex challenges posed by climate change to global food security.
 In the final week we move onto the assessed presentations.

 Carter, N. (2007) The Politics of the Environment.
 Ideas, Activism, Policy.
 Second Edition.
 Cambridge: Cambridge University Press.